nickader/AderLabWebsite/research/index.md

   tooltip: What we're working on
 ---

-# How do cells build and maintain membranes?
+# How do cells build and maintain compartments?

 Membranes are the bags that hold cells together.
 Within eukaryotic cells, sub-compartments are formed by organelle membranes to form specialized structures.
 Despite the essential nature of membranes to eukaryotic life, there are still many questions that remain unanswered: